fp7/junit5-snapshots/README.txt

 TODO
-- Comparing strings with backticks and empty lines in it
 - Serializing arbitrary objects to a comparable string format
   - most likely pretty printed json
   - Make serializer impl pluggable